carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 -   Extremely high complexity to fully understand the implications of complex cases like data races.
--   Tends to require _significant_ performance overhead without the aid of a very powerful VM-based execution environment with highly dynamic optimizations.
+-   Tends to require _significant_ performance overhead without the aid of a very powerful VM-based execution environment with extensive optimizations.
     -   The complexity of the implementation makes it difficult to _predict_ performance; for example, Java applications experience latency spikes when garbage collection runs.

-Predictable performance is a key Carbon goal.
+Carbon's performance goals prioritize reliability of performance.
+The unpredictable performance impacts of a garbage collector make it a less desirable choice.